Vanco/SequencePlugin/README.md

 Since v2.1.0, the UI has improved a lot. now you can easily find it everywhere :)
 1. In navigation toolbar, A new ICON ![Sequence Diagram ...](imges/sequence.svg){:height="24px" width="24px"} added.
 2. In Tools menu. `Tools` > `Sequence Diagram ...`
-3. In Project view popup up menu.
+3. In Project view popup up menu. `Sequence Diagram ...`
-4. In Editor popup up menu.
+4. In Editor popup up menu. `Sequence Diagram ...`
-5. In IntentionAction tips.
+5. In IntentionAction tips.`Generate sequence diagram`

 Please try to experience it and find what happen.

 Have fun!

 ## Version History
-**Current Version 2.1.0**
+**Current Version 2.1.1**

 versions:
 [Changelog](CHANGELOG.md)